Have you tried to search for statistics on cancer in Singapore?

 |Kidney & other urinary organs||1,381||4.0%|

-As you can see, the top cancer for men is Colo-rectum cancer at 16.8%, and just following closely behind is Lung cancer and Prostate cancer at 14.5% and 14% respectively.
+As you can see, the top cancer for men is Colo-rectum cancer at 16.8%, and just following closely behind are Lung cancer and Prostate cancer at 14.5% and 14% respectively.

-Here are the most common cancers for women:
+Here are the top 10 most common cancers for women:

 |Type of Cancer||No. of Cases (2013-2017)||Percentage|